 But another question here occurs.
 How are we to define this individuality?
-What constitutes the singleness of an object, as present to the mind?-an abstruse question, it must be owned, whether applied to objects of perception or thought, and hardly admitting a definite answer.
+What constitutes the singleness of an object, as present to the mind ?--- an abstruse question, it must be owned, whether applied to objects of perception or thought, and hardly perhaps admitting a definite answer.
 Material objects, the most simple in one sense, are compound and complex in others.
 An idea, an image, a memory of the mind, can scarcely be defined so as to exclude multiplicity of parts.
-Questions upon these matters formed at once the glory and the reproach of the scholastic ages; but have happily been simplified or abandoned in the greater exactness of modern science.\ For their bearing upon our subject it will be enough to state generally that a physical compound may be in effect a unit to the sense, but that no analysis of ours can reach the exact determination of this; or show with certainty what objects are really individual to the perception, what affect the mind by successive acts of sense.
-When we say that the colours and form of a simple object are perceived separately and successively, we denote at once the minuteness of this analysis, and the impossibility of pursuing it through its ultimate stages.
+Questions upon these matters formed at once the glory and the reproach of the scholastic ages; but have happily been simplified or abandoned in the greater exactness of modern science.
+For their bearing upon our subject it will be enough to state generally that a physical compound may be in effect a unit to the sense; but that no his imagination alarmed by the suspicion of disease, from his attention being casually drawn to a part of natural and healthy structure, which had escaped his touch or observation before.

+We should run into the old dispute of the Nominalists and Realists were we to pursue this particular point further.
+It is one of the many cases where words gradually usurp the place of ideas; and "like the Tartar's bow, shoot back upon the understanding of the wisest." analysis of ours can reach the exact determination of this; or show with certainty what objects are really individual to the perception, what affect the mind by successive acts of sense.
+When we say that the colours and form of a simple object are perceived separately and successively, we denote at once the minuteness of the analysis, and the impossibility of pursuing it through its ultimate stages.

 Connected with this is another preliminary very essential to the success of these investigations.
-We must thoroughly imbue ourselves with its relation to the element of time.
-All phrases regarding this relation, which custom, carelessness, or exaggeration have brought into our language, become causes of confusion here; nor do hours or minutes afford any just or practical aid to our research.
+We must thoroughly imbue ourselves with its relation to the element of Time.
+All phrases regarding this relation. which custom, carelessness, or exaggeration have brought into our language, become causes of confusion Nor do hours or minutes afford any just or prachere. tical aid to our research.
 We have to consider time, not as measured by the mechanism of instruments, but as an element almost infinitely divisible, through which our existence is carried forwards in a continuous, but ever-changing line.
 Physical science based on mathematics, places before us many determinate divisions of time, far transcending all human conception in their minuteness.
-Mental science, from its nature, affords no exact measure of this kind.
-But though we cannot reduce to numbers, or even to any certain comparison with each other, the successive states which constitute the identity of life, we are called upon to admit a possible and frequent rapidity of change which consciousness itself can hardly follow, and with which articulate speech is wholly unable to keep pace.
+Such, pre-eminently, are those which describe to us the number of undulations of light in a second, for each colour of the solar spectrum.
+Mental science, from its very nature, affords no exact or equable measure of this kind.
+But though we cannot reduce to numbers, or even to any certain comparison with each other, the successive states which constitute the identity of life, we are called upon to admit a possible and actual rapidity of change which consciousness itself can often hardly follow, and with which articulate speech is wholly unable to keep pace.